-SHREW CONTROL LIVE TRAP
+BEST SHREW LIVE TRAP ^

 Live trapping is easy and can be done both inside and outside.
-Use the same locations for making a set as you would if you were using Kill Traps.
+Use the same locations for making a set as you would if you were using one of the kill traps listed above.
 Such areas should be along walls, in basements, in crawl spaces, behind appliances or along the foundation wall outside.
-Remember too that the more traps you set out the faster you will be able to round up all the shrews which are active.
+Remember that like kill traps, the more you set out the faster you will be able to round up all the shrews which are active.
 In other words, trapping with just one trap will get you results but could take several weeks to remove all which are around your home and property.
 2-3 traps working at the same time will provide much faster results as well as help to identify good locations for making sets.
 If you have 2-3 traps working at the same time and only one seems to be catching shrews, be sure to move the others close to the one which is working best.
 Pathways which are identified as being active should be targeted and sets should focus around them if you want to get fast results.

 Part of the exclusion process will be to deactivate their scent trails.
 Like many animals and insects, shrews leave very distinct odor trails where they travel.
 When you remove (trap out) the current population, the shrew scents on and around your home can remain active for 1-2 years.
 This odor is a kind of “calling card” which will attract more shrews to the scent trails.
 Once they arrive and start following the scent, they’ll want to get inside the home and your problem can start all over again.

-To prevent this from happening, you’ll need to spray the entire perimeter of the home with some N-100.
-This odor neutralizing enzymal acting product will neutralize the organic scent left by shrews so there will be no clue you’re home has been used before to house shrews.
-Be sure to spray the entire foundation going up the sides of the home a good 4-6 feet as well as spraying the ground out from the foundation a good 4-6 feet.
+Be sure to spray the entire foundation going up the sides of the home a good 4-6 feet as well as spraying the ground out from the foundation where ever needed.
 Expect to use 3-5 gallons of mixed material for this treatment.
-Though one application will usually do the job, it’s recommended that you do a secondary treatment 1 month after the first.
+Though one application will usually do the job, a second treatment will not hurt.
+NNz can be safely applied over grass, shrubs, etc. and won’t hurt plants or wildlife.
+It will work instantly too so odors will be gone within hours.

-SHREW ODOR TREATMENT INSIDE THE HOME
+GET RID OF SHREW ODOR IN THE HOME TOO! ^

 Shrews are a hardy and persistent pest once they establish themselves on your property.
 If you have a natural landscape which is rich with nuts, seed, insects and wildlife, chances are high that shrews will like to live there as well.
 Once they move into the neighborhood, their feeding habits will have an immediate impact on all the local animals.
 If left unchecked, they will commonly move inside any home.
 Keep them out by doing extensive closure around the structure sealing off any entrance holes you find around pipes, windows, doorways, etc. Reduce infestations using either kill traps or live traps along with some of the special baits available.
-Deodorize scent trails and nest sites with Odor Destroyer to insure other shrews won’t find your home quite as easily.
+Deodorize scent trails and nest sites to ensure other shrews won’t find your home quite as easily.

 Give us a call if you need further help.
-Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
-On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).
+Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 9:00 AM to 4:00 PM.
+On Friday, 9:00 AM to 4:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).

-Email questions here: http://www.bugspray.com/about-us/contact-us
+Email questions here: https://bugspray.com/about-us/contact-us